 Hi, woman who is a journalist here.
 Many of us are subject to harassment at some point during our careers, often online, and it can make for a really trash situation since simply doing our jobs can turn us into targets.

 I'm part of the statistics above.
 Throughout my career, I've repetitively experienced gender-based harassment in response to my work.
-These personal attacks online have followed the publication of many articles I've written, but especially when I have reported on sexual harassment and dared write about my experiences using Tinder.
-(Note: I'm white, and what people of colour go through on the internet is on a completely different level.)
+These personal attacks online have followed the publication of many articles I've written, but especially when I've reported on sexual harassment and dared write about my experiences using Tinder.
+(Note: I'm white, and what people of color go through on the internet is on a completely different level.)
 Because of all of this fuckery, I contacted TrollBusters.
-It's a group that "provides just-in-time rescue services" that support women journalists during instances of cyberharassment.
+It's a group that "provides just-in-time rescue services" that support female journalists during instances of cyber harassment.

 If you've become a target of online harassment, you can fill out a short, secure form on TrollBusters' site.
 The team's main focus is harassment on Twitter, but it's also tracking where its services might be needed elsewhere on the internet.

 "There's a proactive and reactive component: When something is happening to you, you report it to us, and we engage in a campaign," Dr. Michelle Ferrier, founder of TrollBusters told VICE.
 "We direct our support to the target.
 We are sending them digital hygiene [tips], we're sending them other materials to get to where those next steps are."

 TrollBusters' digital hygiene course, which aids in ensuring private info like your address isn't leaked, for example, is majorly helpful.
 The instructional tips that are part of it could be of use not just to female journalists, but to others who've found themselves victims of cyber harassment.
 There are currently 16 tips in total, including: "Use an 'anonymous' cloak or virtual network to stay invisible online," "add privacy protection to your website domain hosting services," and "use full disk encryption on your computer and on your phone."